scruffy403/compareFilesGUI/README.md

 - **Customizable Output Path:** Specify the path where the output file will be saved.
 - **Informational Popup:** Define one or two columns to use as unique identifiers for the comparison.
 - **Clear Inputs for Reuse:** After running the comparison, the tool can clear inputs to allow for additional comparisons.

+## GUI Components
+- **Main Window:** A Tkinter window with labels, entries, and buttons for user interaction.
+- **File Path Entries:** Text entries for the paths of File 1, File 2, and the output file.
+- **Unique Identifier Entries:** Text entries for specifying unique identifier columns (Option to enter a second unique identifer column).
+- **Run Button:** A button to start the comparison process.
+- **Usage Info Button:** A button to display usage instructions.

 ## Requirements